Profinite approach to S-adic shift spaces I: Saturating directive sequences: Profinite semigroups

 where $x_k$ denotes the $k$-component of~$x$.
+The inverse system is said to be \emph{surjective} if all the functions $\varphi_{i,j}$ are surjective.
 The restricted component projection $\varprojlim X_i\to X_j$ is called the \emph{natural $j$-projection}.
 In case each $X_i$ has the additional structure of being a topological space, an algebra or a small category, we assume that each $\varphi_{i,j}$ is a morphism in the corresponding category.
-Then the inverse limit stays in the same category viewed, respectively, as a subspace, subalgebra or subcategory, of the product $\prod_{i\in I}X_i$.
-In case the $X_i$ are compact spaces, the natural projections are surjective, cf.~\cite[Corollary~3.2.15]{Engelking:1989}.
+Then the inverse limit stays in the same category viewed, respectively, as a subspace, subalgebra or subcategory, of the product $\prod_{i\in I}X_i$, sometimes with the exception of the case where $\varprojlim X_i=\emptyset$ (as, for example, we do not allow the empty set to be a semigroup).
+If the inverse system is surjective and the $X_i$ are compact spaces, then the natural projections are surjective, cf.~\cite[Corollary~3.2.15]{Engelking:1989}.

 Let $\pv V$ be a pseudovariety of finite semigroups.
 In this paper, we always consider finite semigroups to be equipped with the discrete topology.
 A \emph{pro-$\pv V$ semigroup} is a topological semigroup $S$ which is is isomorphic as a topological semigroup to an inverse limit of members of $\pv{V}$.
 Equivalently, $S$ is compact and \emph{residually $\pv{V}$}, in the sense that any two distinct elements $x,y\in S$ take distinct values under some continuous homomorphism $\varphi\from S\to R$ where $R\in\pv{V}$.
 In particular, members of $\pv{V}$ are pro-\pv{V}; we also say that a pro-$\pv {S}$ semigroup is \emph{profinite}.
 Other such specialized terminology will be introduced as needed.